 The gardens onsite have a history that outlives OAEC.
 They have been a source of inspiration and training for thousands of gardeners, farmers and landscapers for over 40 years, first as the Farallones Institute (1974-1990), then as the Center for Seven Generations (1990-1993) and now as OAEC (1994-present).
 Over time, the garden has become something of a cradle of diversity for plant and animal life.
 We have collected and evaluated thousands of varieties, chosen our favorites, planted them again and again, and shared them with others.
 Sometime in the late ’80s we started calling the gardens “The Mother Garden,” referring both to her abundant fertility and to the fact that she was providing a wealth of seeds, plant material and wisdom to other gardens and gardeners and, quite literally, giving birth to daughter gardens.

 After years of preserving and propagating thousands of varieties for our gardens, the Mother Garden Biodiversity Program began to more widely spread biodiversity through our 100% California Certified Organic, open-pollinated plant Nursery.
 All our crops have been trialed and savored in our demonstration gardens and kitchen.

-Our nursery is open every weekend through the warm gardening months April through October (closed April 15-16), with a focus on multifunction perennial plants appropriate for Permaculture Design, including a wide selection of culinary and medicinal herbs.
-We also offer Spring, Summer and Fall Plant Sale Events that focus on annual plants for jump starting your seasonal gardens and include tours of the OAEC grounds.
+Our nursery is open every weekend through the warm gardening months April through October, with a focus on multifunction perennial plants appropriate for Permaculture Design, including a wide selection of culinary and medicinal herbs.

 Over the years, we have fallen in love with countless plants on this site.
 Come share in their beauty with us!
 When you buy our annuals and perennials, you are supporting the work of OAEC.